-Trust me, you’ll want more and more!
-Its a tasty Whole30 Compliant, Paleo, Low-Carb, Vegan Lasagna.
+Trust me, you’ll want more and more of this tasty Whole30 Compliant, Paleo, Low-Carb, Vegan Lasagna!

 I’ve been developing a ton of Vegan recipes, and this Vegan Lasagna is by far one of my favorites— my boyfriend’s too, he’s asked me to make it at least every other day!